tfsec/tfsec.github.io/_docs/google/storage/no-public-access.md

 ---
+title: google-storage-no-public-access
-title: Ensure that Cloud Storage bucket is not anonymously or publicly accessible.
+description: Ensure that Cloud Storage bucket is not anonymously or publicly accessible.
 shortcode: google-storage-no-public-access
 legacy:
 summary: Ensure that Cloud Storage bucket is not anonymously or publicly accessible.